lumeland/lume.land/cms/configuration/uploads.md

 files.
 It allows to explore these files in the interface and even preview the content.

-To define a upload element in LumeCMS you need 2 things:
+To define an upload element in LumeCMS you need 2 things:

 - The upload name.
 For example: "Images".
 - The storage used to read and write the content.